Capture method — Pole & line; Handline

 Stock area — Philippines, Indo, PNG

 There are a number of FIPs improving handline and pole & line fisheries in the tropical Western and Central Pacific.
-More info about the Vietnam FIP is available here;
+More info about these FIPs is available from fisheryprogress.org.

 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Yellowfin are found throughout the world’s tropical and subtropical seas, except the Mediterranean.
 They often form large, size specific schools, frequently associated with dolphins or floating objects.
 Yellowfin is a large fast growing species, reaching maximum sizes of 240cm in length, 200kg in weight and an age of 8 years.
 They mature when 2 to 5 years old and mainly spawn in summer.
 Smaller fish are mainly limited to surface waters, while larger fish are found in surface and deeper waters, but rarely below 250m.
 Yellowfin has medium resilience to fishing.

 The yellowfin tuna fishery in the Western and Central Pacific Ocean (WCPO) is the second largest after skipjack, and is assessed and managed by the Western and Central Pacific Fisheries Commission (WCPFC).